Ashford Inc. (AINC) CEO Monty Bennett on Q1 2020 Results - Earnings Call Transcript

 At Ashford, we successfully transitioned to a remote work structure thereby ensuring seamless business continuity.
 We remain diligently focused on our priorities and have been managing our decisions and coordination with our responsibility to all of our stakeholders.
 This includes an unwavering commitment to protect value for our shareholders.

 Reflecting that commitment, we have taken steps to maintain our financial flexibility and have implemented meaningful cost saving measures, which we estimate will reduce our annual corporate run rate G&A by approximately 25%.
-I’ve also agreed to take my salary from the balance of the year and common shares instead of cash to conserve additional liquidity.
+I’ve also agreed to take my salary from the balance of the year in common shares instead of cash to conserve additional liquidity.

-Of the cost saving steps we have taken, none have been more difficult on the decision to furlough a significant number of our associate as well as eliminating a significant number of positions within our company and our subsidiaries.
+Of the cost saving steps we have taken, none have been more difficult than the decision to furlough a significant number of our associates as well as eliminating a significant number of positions within our company and our subsidiaries.
 We have also reduced the compensation for our Board of Directors and senior executives.
-At the same time, we strengthened our liquidity position by converting our 35 million credit facility into a four-year loan in late March.
+At the same time, we strengthened our liquidity position by converting our 35 million credit facility into a four-year term loan in late March.

 The hotels that we asset and manage in our products and service businesses have experienced widespread disruption during this pandemic.
 We have implemented significant cost-cutting measures at our hotels and our products and service businesses have been committed to more actions designed to ensure the respective financial flexibility of remaining focused on their long-term growth and competitive position.